Photos by Rubab Akhtar

 Sanam Saeed is one of the most talented and versatile actresses of her generation.
 From her show-stopping performance in the musical Chicago to her angry young woman in the television meg-hit series, Zindagi Gulzar Hai and recently in Cake the movie, Sanam has wowed us with her acting chops and screen presence every time.

-The HomeLoveLifestyle team was lucky enough to get some time with the busy actress who showed us around her home, joined in occasionally by the family cat, Billi.
+The HomeLoveLifestyle team was lucky enough to get some time with the Sanam Saeed at Home, joined in occasionally by the family cat, Billi.

 Is your home self-designed or did you have any input from a professional?

 Well, this is actually my parent’s home and both my parents were interior designers.
 We moved here after living for many years in a very old-style apartment building with high ceilings, and long corridors.
 And we wondered how we would adjust to a modern house but we fell in love with the indoor spiral staircase in this house and the garden space.

 We always wanted to have a garden where we could just put our feet in the grass and have some chai.
 My mother actually had to pack up several apartments which were all in the same building to move here – ours, my grandparents, my uncle who had moved away.

 Yes.
 There is a lot of history in this house.
 My parents used to make wrought iron furniture at one point so we have those pieces here.
 Some of the furniture is very old, antiques from my grandparent’s time.